d-krupke/cpsat-primer/README.md

 ### Custom Data Classes for Instances, Configurations, and Solutions

-Incorporating serializable data classes based on strict schema to manage instances, configurations, and solutions significantly enhances the readability and maintainability of your code.
-These classes also facilitate the documentation process, testing, and ensure data consistency across larger projects where data exchange among different components is necessary.
+Incorporating serializable data classes based on strict schema to manage instances, configurations, and solutions significantly enhances code readability and maintainability.
+These classes also facilitate documentation, testing, and ensure data consistency across larger projects where data exchange among different components is necessary.

-One very popular library for this purpose is [Pydantic](https://docs.pydantic.dev/latest/).
-It is extremely easy to use and provides a lot of functionality out of the box.
-The following code will introduce data classes for the instance, configuration, and solution of the knapsack problem.
-While the duck typing of Python is great for quickly writing your internal data flow, it is terrible for interfaces.
-People will always blame you if they use the interface wrong, and they will use it wrong in the most unexpected ways.
-Pydantic will protect you from a lot of these issues, by providing a clear interface and by validating the input data.
-As a bonus, you can easily create an API for your code by using FastAPI, which is built on top of Pydantic.
+One popular library for this purpose is [Pydantic](https://docs.pydantic.dev/latest/).
+It is easy to use and provides substantial functionality out of the box.
+The following code introduces data classes for the instance, configuration, and solution of the knapsack problem.
+While Python's duck typing is great for rapidly developing internal data flow, it can be problematic for interfaces.
+Users will often misuse the interface in unexpected ways, and you will be blamed for it.
+Pydantic helps mitigate these issues by providing a clear interface and validating input data.
+Additionally, you can create an API for your code effortlessly using FastAPI, which is built on top of Pydantic.

 ```python
 from pydantic import (